 Although it was only about three kilometres to Divide Lake from the point where you swing sharply west, it felt a whole lot longer.
 Mountains were fuzzy and it was hard to see much.
 I put the camera away for most of this part of the hike since I couldn’t keep the lens free of snow.

-A warm welcome at the lake
+A warm welcome at the Divide Lake

 When we finally arrived at Divide Lake, we were enthusiastically welcomed by two guides running a week-long trip with Sea to Sky Expeditions.
 They were in the process of attaching tarps to the cooking shelter to keep the wind out – a brilliant idea – as it really made a difference to the temperature.

 Under the tarp, the clients of the tour company – a super friendly group, squeezed together and immediately offered us boiling water to make hot drinks – which was just what we needed to warm up.
 We hadn’t expected to meet a soul at this camp and so we were very happy to have some company.
+What a way to end the hike to Divide Lake.

 Camping at Divide Lake in the Tombstone Mountains